sagemath/trac_to_gh/Issue 4956.md

 # Issue 4956: html accents in the notebook aren't saved properly on second load

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4956

 Original creator: mabshoff